wazuh/wazuh-documentation/source/cloud-service/glossary.rst

 **Trial**
 ^^^^^^^^^

 14-day period when you can try out Wazuh Cloud Service for free.
 Any tier is allowed.
-The resulting :ref:`environment <cloud_glossary_environment>` can keep being used beyond the trial period by adding your billing details.
+The trialing :ref:`environment <cloud_glossary_environment>`, along with all the data collected until that moment, can keep being used by adding your billing details before the trial period is over.

 **Web User Interface (WUI)**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^